Category: fashion

 The fashion industry is at a critical turning point.
 We need conversations to lead to commitments, and commitment to lead to action.
 These conversations cannot belong solely to brands, CEOs, and innovators.
 The future of fashion must be shaped by the workers in the global fashion supply chain whose labour, skill, knowledge, and craftsmanship underpin the entire system.
 Without them in the room, little changes.

 Fashion industry summits and conferences shaping the future of the sector should commit to measurable targets: at least half of all speakers and panellists should come from frontline worker communities, with funded participation for workers across all stages of the supply chain and dedicated sessions on critical issues such as fair wages, heat stress, and creating safe and healthy working environments.
 Workers, not brands, should be setting the agenda and leading the conversation.
-Resilience cannot be built in rooms that exclude the very people the industry depends on most.
+Resilience cannot be built in rooms that exclude the very people sustaining the industry.

 Sacha Daly is the Digital Editor at Eco Age.